💱 Currency Converter

 Common currency conversion questions

-Why is the rate different from my bank?
+Why is the rate different from what my bank quotes?

-Banks add a markup (spread) of 1–5% on the mid-market rate.
-The mid-market rate (also called interbank rate) is the midpoint between buy and sell prices.
-Banks, money changers, and forex services all add fees on top of this rate.
+Banks add a markup (spread) of 1–5% on the mid-market rate shown here.
+The mid-market rate is the midpoint between buy and sell prices.
+Banks profit from this difference.
+Online transfer services like Wise typically charge 0.3–1.5% above mid-market.

 What is the cheapest way to send money internationally?